megan-pg/password-generator/README.md

 thinks the for loop screws up thew syntax.

 *****EDIT*****
 script6.js reverts back to the commit of 58966d3b8a4cae94f84c0bee6ff4ef035624fcc6 to mirror the placement of the code, with the addition of calling the generatePassword.
 I thought I was doing this as well as defining it, but it seems it needed it in the for loop.
 I still can't get the passwords to appear on the website in the password field, but they are being generated, which can be seen in the Inspect feature.
 It's a start.

+****EDIT 2****
+I have uploaded a corrections after working with my tutor.
+My prompts and confirms feed my arrays better and there are is an additional array to collect the concated string arrays, which then feed into the passwordArray.
+I am calling the generatePassword function better and call writePassword fucntion this time.
+There are now error messages if the parameters of the password are not met, such as minimum and maximum number limits, no letters or special characters allowed.
+If nothing is selected for charactersparameters for the password, an error message will alert the user they must pick something.